LGBTQ+ Network for staff and postgraduate students

 - Distribute information about relevant LGBT+ events within and outwith the University

-Staff LGBT+ Role Models
+Staff LGBTQ+ Role Models

 The University believes individuals can inspire and empower others to change the world.
-Our staff Role Models share their experiences of being LGBT+ in their workplaces at the University and aim to show that being yourself should never be a barrier to success.
+Our staff Role Models share their experiences of being LGBTQ+ in their workplaces at the University and aim to show that being yourself should never be a barrier to success.

 Support for non members and Undergraduate Students